zowe/docs-site/docs/user-guide/api-mediation/customizing-gateway-rate-limiter.md

 ### Customize the Gateway rate limiter for a particular service:

-1. In the application.yaml, define a property to allow the rate limiter in api/gateway:
+1. In the application.yaml of the service, define a property to allow the rate limiter in api/gateway:

     Set `applyRateLimiterFilter` to true to mark the filter to be applied.